imchriskitchens/color-clipmarks/README.md

  - Converts all values to RGB

-*HSL (Limited)*
+*HSL Mode*
+ - Converts all values to HSL
- - Still early stage with a few bugs to work out, but currently offers the ability to convert HSL to (Hex or RGB)
+ - Still early stage with a few bugs to work out

 ## To Do

 - Code clean up
-- Additional support for HSL format
 - Import and export (*.txt*, *.json*, *.css*)
 - Local file storage
 - Create, share, and export palettes